aintelope-london/attention-schema-theory-experiment/PROMPT.md

 - No defensive coding, we are NOT to create fail-safes that check for side-cases: this hides the problem!
 - Suggesting 'if isinstance' is 90% a red flag!
 The program has to have as few correct ways to work as possible, unless separately agreed on and documented.
 - No repeated fields that require separate updating when one thing changes: map's description will not have a new self.map_size -field described if the array's .shape or config's cfg.env_params.map_size already contains this information.
 Similarly we don't take values OUT of the cfg and pass them as parameters if we already pass the cfg too!
 Also we don't predefine layers like "agent_0_roi" to be added inside places like savanna_wrapper, when we can just append them when the add_roi() function is called a few lines later: if something changes, we don't want to have to update this change in multiple places, and we don't want to leak this kind of logic outside of roi in the first place.
+- No leaking logic: a function that is used solely to interpret or assist another class from a different file is a red-flag: that logic likely belongs in the respective class instead.